Can You Sell Some Assets if You Have Too Much to Qualify for SSI?

 • the amount of the conditional benefits you actually received, or

-If you sell the property for below its market value, the SSA will make its own determination of its value.
-The SSA will consider your resources to include those extra proceeds (what you should have received in the sale).
-In other words, the SSA will assume that you have that extra amount of money available to pay back the conditional SSI benefits you received.
-Also, if you purposely sell property for less than its market value, you can lose eligibility for SSI benefits for up to 36 months (called the period of ineligibility), depending on the actual value of the property you sold.
+If you sell property for below its market value, Social Security will make its own determination of the property's value.
+Social Security will consider your resources to include those extra proceeds (what you should have received in the sale).
+And Social Security will assume you have that extra amount of money available to pay back the conditional SSI benefits you received.

 How to Apply for Conditional Benefits

 The application requires that you list the estimated market value of your property and an estimate of your proceeds from selling the property.
-The form also requires that you agree to sell the property for its highest possible value.
+The form also requires that you agree to sell the property for its highest possible value and to notify Social Security within five days after the property is sold.

 If You Own Your Property Jointly